This is a collaborative post

 You just know that this will be the last room that we get round to doing, don’t you?
 The carpet needs changing, but we have huge, heavy wardrobes that we stand no chance of moving so I can’t see us changing it.
 Is there a way around this?
 Have any of you simply carpeted up to furniture like this?
 I then like two opposite ends of the scale for this one, either light, bright and airy, or dark and cosy.
 Our furniture is a dark wood with high gloss black, so I am leaning towards embracing the darkness and going darker.
 It is currently a kind of dusky mauve, I might go grey.
 Hmm, still pondering.

 We have a fairly large kitchen, and we extended around 12 years ago so we have a bright dining space attached to it.
-The units are all still good and to our taste, a high gloss light cream finish.
+The units are all still good, though we’re thinking we might replace the kitchen doors at some stage.
 We gave it a bit of a makeover and painted the room a vintage white a few years ago and it does make it a lovely clean and light space, as the sun floods in to it.
 I am thinking of repainting it a similar colour again as I like it light in there.
 The question is whether to rearrange it and make the one side more of a living area, popping a sofa in there and moving furniture about.
 We could also potentially, connect it more with the office/playroom as that opens directly onto it.
 If we did that, it would change the whole back of the house and how we currently use our space.
 Hmm, it’s a big project, but I am trying to see the house through fresh eyes and consider every possibility before we commit to any changes.

 Which all leaves me here, pondering.
 Aside from the easy decision around the hallway, I am not quite ready to start these projects as I am still trying to figure out what I want to do in each room.
 All opinions and help will be very welcome, and in the meantime, you’ll find me over on Pinterest and wandering around B&Q, Ikea and sofa shops!